Permutative Preference Alignment from Listwise Ranking of Human Judgments

 \section{Experiments}

-Our empirical studies address two critical questions: \textit{Q1: Can we employ ranking metrics as training objectives in LLM alignment problem?} \textit{Q2: How does selecting different pairs on multi-response data impact the performance of DPO?} For Q1, we demonstrate that OPO outperforms other baselines across various evaluation benchmarks.
-To answer Q2, we compare three pairwise paradigms of DPO on multi-response data.
-Our findings show that increasing the pool of negative samples can enhance model performance by mitigating the effects of trivial negatives.

-\textbf{Baselines}\quad To explore the connection between LLM alignment and ranking tasks, as well as the performance of OPO, we employ various pairwise and listwise alignment baselines.
-Their optimization objectives are detailed in \Cref{baselines}.
-We introduce three paradigms of positive-negative pairs for DPO on ordinal multiple responses.
-LiPO-$\lambda$ \citep{lipo} incorporates LambdaRank from the Learning to Rank (LTR) literature, acting as a weighted version of DPO.
+\textbf{Baselines.}\quad We employ various pairwise and listwise alignment baselines to explore the connection between LLM alignment and ranking tasks.
+Their optimization objectives are detailed in \Cref{baselines} of the appendix.
+We introduce three paradigms of positive-negative pairs for DPO on multiple responses.
+LiPO-$\lambda$ \citep{lipo} incorporates LambdaRank from the LTR literature, acting as a weighted version of DPO.
 SLiC and RRHF employ a similar hinge contrastive loss.
 ListMLE utilizes the Plackett-Luce Model \citep{PL1} to represent the likelihood of list permutations.
-For further information, please see Appendix \ref{appendix_baseline}.
+For further information, please see Appendix \ref{appendix_baseline}.\\

-\textbf{Datasets}\quad We construct a multi-response dataset named \emph{ListUltraFeedback}\footnote{\url{https://huggingface.co/datasets/OPO-alignment/ListUltraFeedback}}.
-This dataset combines four responses from UltraFeedback\footnote{\url{https://huggingface.co/datasets/openbmb/UltraFeedback}} and five generated responses from the fine-tuned Llama3-8B model\footnote{\url{https://huggingface.co/datasets/princeton-nlp/llama3-ultrafeedback-armorm}} in SimPO \citep{cui2023ultrafeedback,simpo}, all based on the same prompts.
-All responses are assigned ordinal ground truth labels using the Reward Model ArmoRM \citep{ArmoRM}.
+\textbf{Datasets.}\quad We construct a multi-response dataset named \emph{ListUltraFeedback}\footnote{\url{https://huggingface.co/datasets/NDCG-alignment/ListUltraFeedback}}.
+This dataset combines four responses from UltraFeedback and five generated responses from the fine-tuned Llama3-8B model\footnote{\url{https://huggingface.co/datasets/princeton-nlp/llama3-ultrafeedback-armorm}} in SimPO \citep{cui2023ultrafeedback,simpo}, all based on the same prompts.
+All responses are assigned ground truth labels using the Reward Model ArmoRM \citep{ArmoRM}.
 This model is the leading open-source reward model, outperforming both GPT-4 Turbo and GPT-4o in RewardBench \citep{lambert2024rewardbench} at the time of our experiments.
 To ensure clear distinction between positive and negative samples, while maintaining diversity, we select two responses with the highest scores and two with the lowest.
 Additionally, we randomly draw four responses from the remaining pool.
-Details of the dataset are presented in Table \ref{tab_datasets}.
+Details of the dataset are presented in \Cref{tab_datasets} of the appendix.\\